OnlyXSteph/Cyber-Security/README.md

 ### Username Enumeration

-The vulnerability is on the green site.
+The vulnerability is on the GREEN site.

 The existing user "jmonroe99" allows us to compare the responses we get after testing with an existing user and a nonexisting user.
 This vulnerability allows us to find out whether a username